nfdi4plants/ARC-specification/references/specifications/validation-packages.md

 | errored | The case could not be evaluated, for example because of malformed input or an execution failure. |
 | skipped | The case was intentionally not evaluated and records that fact. |

-Cases MUST be deterministic for the same immutable ARC state, package version, declared inputs, and execution environment.
+Cases SHOULD be deterministic for the same immutable ARC state, package version, declared inputs, and execution environment.
 A package SHOULD avoid network or time-dependent checks unless those dependencies and their effect on reproducibility are explicitly documented.